augu0093/KaggleCompetition-TitanicMachineLearningFromDisaster/README.md

 This project is an entry in to the Kaggle competition 'Titanic: Machine Learning from Disaster' by August Semrau Andersen.

-Below is a short description of methods used and which rank their use yielded.
+Below is a short description of methods used and which accuracy their use yielded.

+- Logistic Regression, no tuning: 0.737 accuracy.